pikmin66/insurgence_enhancements/readme.md

 Game running slower      | Run the script as Administrator.
 Game frozen              | Click on the game screen.
 Can't exit to taskbar    | Click on the black border.
+Game.exe not found       | Run the script as Administrator.

 ---